Learning from the master

-3 of our Brick Restoration Crew, Craig, Matthew and Oisin spent a week under the tutelage of internationally acclaimed Master Brickmason, Educator and Historic Brick work Consultant, Dr. Gerard Lynch.
+3 of our Brick Restoration Crew, Craig, Matthew and Oisin spent a week under the tutelage of internationally acclaimed Master Brickmason, Educator and Historic Brick work Consultant, Dr. Gerard Lynch to improve their restoration skills and knowledge.

 The lads spent a week in the UK to study the “Introduction to Tuck Pointing and Irish Wigging’ training course, facilitated by Dr. Gerard.